Gustavo-Zamai/SQL-Impressionador/README.md

 - Set a limit of return rows from a querie
 - Order by one or many columns
 - Filter using WHERE with AND, OR, NOT, BETWEEN, IN, NOT IN, IS NULL, IS NOT NULL and LIKE
+- Use functions within SQL and perform calculations between columns

 ---
 ## 📝 License